Vietnam.vn - Nền tảng quảng bá Việt Nam

 No more early admission; must use the entire 12th grade academic results for admission

 According to the new Regulations, there will be no more early admission.
 In fact, in recent years, applying early admission has made the admission period longer, and candidates have to request confirmation of their high school results to many training institutions, leading to a waste of social resources.
-In particular, many training institutions have called for early admission in large numbers, but the number of candidates enrolling is very small, showing that early admission is ineffective.
+In particular, many training institutions call for early admission in large numbers, but the number of candidates enrolling is very small, showing that early admission is ineffective.

-In addition, when training institutions conduct early admissions using the learning results from 1 to 5 semesters of high school instead of using the results of the entire 12th grade year (semester 2), it affects the learning process and high school graduation exams of students, thereby affecting their learning capacity at university level.
+In addition, when training institutions conduct early admissions using the learning results from 1 to 5 semesters of high school instead of using the results of the entire 12th grade year (semester 2), it affects the learning process and high school graduation exam of students, thereby affecting their learning capacity at university level.
 Therefore, to ensure that students are fully equipped with the necessary basic knowledge to study university programs, from this year the Regulations stipulate that early admissions will no longer be considered.

 Publicly announce the rules for converting equivalent admission scores to ensure fairness and transparency.